-Any customer of OBC can avail this facility and transfer funds.
+Any customer of OBC can avail of this facility and transfer funds.
 There are various methods you can put to use for transferring funds.
-For instance OBCmPAY, IMPS, NEFT, RTGS.
+For instance OBCmPAY, IMPS, NEFT, and RTGS.

-IMPS – Immediate Payment Service – if you are a registered customer, you can send the money through IMPS as well through internet banking.
-You would need to do the beneficiary registration process for one time only and henceforth you can always select from the drop down menu.
-The payments instantly gets credited to the other person’s account.
+IMPS – Immediate Payment Service – if you are a registered customer, you can send the money through IMPS as well as through internet banking.
+You would need to do the beneficiary registration process one time only and henceforth you can always select from the drop-down menu.
+The payments instantly get credited to the other person’s account.

 Steps to transfer moeny from Oriental Bank of Commerce to other bank account:

-There are a few steps which need to be followed if you want to transfer funds from OBC to other bank using internet banking:
+There are a few steps that need to be followed if you want to transfer funds from OBC to another bank using internet banking:

 Step 1: First of all enter the bank website – https://www.obconline.co.in.
-You will be then choosing you login type either “Retail user login” or “Corporate user“.
-Corporate user option is for business person, so Click on “Retail user login“.
+You will then choose your login type either “Retail user login” or “Corporate user“.
+The corporate user option is for the business people, so Click on “Retail user login“.

-Before sending money to other banks, you have to add beneficiary account.
-Keep ready receiver’s name, account number and IFSC code.
+Before sending money to other banks, you have to add a beneficiary account.
+Keep ready the receiver’s name, account number, and IFSC code.

 Then Follow: How to add beneficiary in OBC net Banking